Freeze Frame Scan Effect

-Pause the camera after a successful scan, play a short animation, then resume.
+Pause the React Native camera after a successful scan, play a short animation, then resume.
 Makes scanning feel deliberate and smooth.

 What is freeze frame?